IPFS — A Peer-to-Peer distributed file system

 $ sudo systemctl daemon-reload

-$ sudo systemctl enable ipfs-cluster
+$ sudo systemctl enable ipfs-cluster$ ipfs-cluster-service init

-This will generate respective files and folders in your home path, in my case /home/ubuntu, the cluster id will be generated from the above command you can the below command to see the ipfs-cluster id
+the cluster id will be generated from the above command you can the below command to see the ipfs-cluster id

 $ ipfs-cluster-ctl id